WootenblatzCodes/DekkCorePowerShell/README.md

 - `dekkCoreBackupDb dbName` will back up a single database where dbName is auth, world, hotfixes or characters.
 - `dekkCoreFullBackup` will backup all four databases.
 - `upgradeHeirlooms` will upgrade all heirlooms for existing users to max level for both 5 tier and 3 tier upgrade items.
 - `runSqlInDb "SQL STATEMENT"` will execute your SQL statement to the command line.
-Be sure to prefix table names with the database that table is in, for instance "select * from realmlist" should be written as "select * from auth.realmlist".
+Be sure to prefix table names with the database that table is in, for instance `select * from realmlist` should be written as `select * from auth.realmlist`.
 Failure to prefix a db name will cause an error.

 In Settings.ps1 you can set `$MYSQL_BACKUP_BEFORE_WORLDSERER_RUNS = 1` to enable running a full backup before the Worldserver starts after a reboot.
 As database backups take some time, the worldserver delay run of 20 seconds does not occur.